Tuck

 2. Run the batch through an AI filing tool (Tuck supports batch uploads)

-3. Review the routing for anything it flagged as uncertain
+3. Review anything it flagged as uncertain

 Frequently asked questions